 Suddenly, Michael glanced up at a faintly heard knock.
 He frowned, staring through the entry into the living room at the foyer.
 Instinctually, he turned off the gas stove, alerting his sister that something was off.
 The father said nothing as he walked around the island, heading toward the living room.
 Kristen watched him go, confused.
 When Michael opened the front door, his blank face stared back at two, tired-looking adults standing on his porch.

 The tall man was in a three-piece, dark gray suit, staring down at Michael with annoyance in his chocolate orbs.
-His slender tie matched the woman’s dress front behind the four-button vest.
-With his left arm tucked in his pocket, an oval, silver and black cufflink peeked out front his jacket sleeve at his wrist.
+His slender tie matched the woman’s dress from behind the four-button vest.
+With his left hand tucked in his pocket, an oval, silver and black cufflink peeked out from his jacket sleeve at his wrist.
 The crisply starched, white shirt solidified his rigid presence, making his darker complexion stand out even more.
-His hair was half-shaved into oiled, natural coils.
+His black hair was half-shaved into oiled coils.
 Michael refused to look at him.

 “You’re early, Marie,” Michael said with forced calm.

 “Some people value their time, Michael,” the man spoke in a passive tone, “and plan their day accordingly.”

 Marie Hughelot lifted her left hand to her husband’s chest.
 He nodded, acknowledging her request to stop instigating her ex.
 However, that didn’t stop Michael from glaring back at the pompous jerk.